Mo Moorman

-Maurice "Mo" Moorman (born July 24, 1945) is a former American college and professional football player.
-He played collegiately for Texas A&M, and went to the American Football League's Kansas City Chiefs as a first-round draft choice in 1968.
-After winning the American Football League Championship with the Chiefs in 1969, he started for them in their victory over the National Football League Minnesota Vikings in the fourth and last AFL-NFL World Championship Game.
+Maurice "Mo" Moorman (born July 24, 1945) is an American former professional football player who was a guard for the Kansas City Chiefs of the American Football League (AFL) and National Football League (NFL).
+He played collegiately for the Texas A&M Aggies, and went to the AFL's Chiefs as a first-round pick in the 1968 AFL draft.
+After winning the AFL championship with the Chiefs in 1969, he started for them in their victory over the NFL's Minnesota Vikings in the fourth and last AFL-NFL World Championship Game.
 He wore jersey number 76.
 He threw the key "trap" block on the famous touchdown play in the game, "65 Toss Power Trap."

 Following his AFL/NFL career, Moorman returned to his home city of Louisville, Kentucky and started Mo Moorman Distributing Company.
 The distributing company featured Coors Light, Zima, Corona, and other imports such as Stella and Dos Equis.
 In 2007, Mo sold the company to River City Distributing Company giving River City over 80% of the market share in the city of Louisville.